Territory Labor Party: History

 In 1974, the Legislative Council was replaced by the fully elected Northern Territory Legislative Assembly in preparation for self-governance.
 However, the 1974 election was disastrous for Labor, which failed to win a single seat.
 The party recovered to some extent at the 1977 election, winning six seats.
 However, over the next 24 years, it never came particularly close to winning government; it never won more than nine seats at an election and never held more than two seats in the Darwin/Palmerston area at any time.

 As a result, Labor remained in opposition until 2001 election, when Clare Martin led the party to government for the first time primarily on the strength of a near-sweep of Darwin, including all seven seats in the northern part of the capital.
 Four years later, in 2005, Martin led Labor to one of the most comprehensive victories on record at the state or territory level, winning 19 out of 25 seats, the second-largest majority government in the history of the Territory.
 Martin retired in 2007 and was succeeded by Paul Henderson.
 Under Henderson, Labor won a third term with a reduced majority in 2008 before being defeated by the CLP at the 2012 election.
 After one term in opposition, Labor returned to power at the 2016 election.
 Under Michael Gunner, Labor won a landslide almost as massive as the one it won in 2005, with 18 seats, the third-largest majority government in the history of the Territory.
 Gunner was reelected in 2020 with a somewhat reduced mandate of 14 seats.

+The 2024 election saw Territory Labor suffer its second-worst result since the establishment of self-government (second to only the first Northern Territory election in 1974, when Labor won no seats), as well as Labor's lowest primary vote share in the history of the Northern Territory.
+Party leader Eva Lawler lost her seat to the CLP, becoming the third Chief Minister and the first Labor Chief Minister to do so.
+Selena Uibo was subsequently elected unopposed as Leader of Territory Labor and Leader of the Opposition in the Northern Territory on 3 September 2024, the first Aboriginal woman to lead a major political party in Australia.